JOE1994/JOE1994.github.io/README.md

 ## Workout Diary
 * Workout reports stored as JSON files
   * Converted to HTML tables to be viewed from web blog
+* Log in to admin account to push daily exercise data directly to Firestore DB
 * TODO
   * Store workout report data in `Firestore Database`
   * Show dashboard with data visualization using D3.js (or just HTML Canvas)